sonals/drm_sched_test/README.rst

-*sched_test* is simple DRM driver which exposes a RENDER interface with ioctls to submit (DRM_IOCTL_SCHED_TEST_SUBMIT) a dummy task and wait (DRM_IOCTL_SCHED_TEST_WAIT) for completion.
+*sched_test* is simple DRM driver which exposes a RENDER interface with ioctls to submit (DRM_IOCTL_SCHED_TEST_SUBMIT) a dummy task and wait (DRM_IOCTL_SCHED_TEST_WAIT) for completion of the dummy task.
 The driver uses dedicated kernel thread to emulate a real HW queue.
-The DRM scheduler submits jobs to this emulated HW queue and waits for notification from the HW thread.
+The DRM scheduler instantiated by this driver submits jobs to this emulated HW queue and waits for notification from the HW thread.
 The emulated HW thread tries to immediately complete the task by notifying the scheduler.

 Building the driver
 -------------------